everywhere-computer/writing-functions-blogpost-2024/javascript/README.md

 For JavaScript, we implement a subtract function.
 The subtract function subtracts one float from another and returns a float result.
 It also logs the subtraction operation.

-This function is componentized using [Homestar Wasmify][homestar-client].
+This function is componentized using [Homestar Wasmify][homestar-client], which is still in development and does not support all WIT-defined types.

 ## Setup